Race with the Devil: Box office

 20th Century Fox released the film theatrically in the United States in June 1975.
 Box office receipts were more than $12 million domestically, and it earned an equal amount internationally.
 It earned North American rentals of approximately $5.8 million.
-The film was a modest box office success for 20th Century Fox, and it played frequently at drive-in theaters in the United States.
+The film was a box office success for 20th Century Fox, and it played frequently at drive-in theaters in the United States.

 Critical reception

 Race with the Devil received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Bill von Maurer of The Miami News felt the film's screenplay was illogical, but still found it "gripping" and remarked on its disturbing ending.
 Joseph McBride of Variety praised the film's performances, Rosenman's score, and the action sequences but conceded that it "seems to be trying at times for an archetypal confrontation between middle-American values, as repped by the couples in their fortress-like motor home, and bizarre counter-culture elements embodied by the Satanists.
 But the story would have had more dramatic punch if the antagonists weren’t such formula types."

 The New York Times panned the film: "This is a ridiculous mishmash of a movie for people who never grew up, which is not so say it's for children.
 One would think that Mr. Fonda and Mr. Oates had better things to do, but perhaps not.
 American movie production is in a bad state."

 Writing in a retrospective for The Austin Chronicle in 2000, Jerry Renshaw noted, "This is some dumb, thoroughly predictable, drive-in flotsam, but between the cast and the nonstop action, it's fun nonetheless."
 Time Out magazine praised the film: "A wittily efficient quickie, the film is a winner all the way - a surprise, since Starrett's career thus far had been the movie director's equivalent of a criminal record."

 The film has developed a strong cult following since the advent of home media.